 How To Use Memtest86 With Your Floppy Drive To Test Your Memory

-- First, go their website at http://www.memtest.org and select the most appropriate version to download.
+- First, go their website at and select the most appropriate version to download.
 You can download the bootable iso or the Pre-compiled floppy drive depending on whether you want to burn a CD or use your floppy drive.
-We’re going to go into details on floppy method.
+We’re going to go into detail on the lax method.

 - Open up the .zip and extract the files to a folder, then click on install.bat, you will be asked to “Enter target diskette drive:”.
 Type A and hit enter then it will ask you to insert a formatted diskette into drive A: and press -Enter-: after you hit enter it will write some files to your floppy so you can boot your computer with the floppy to test for errors.